Participants hub

 * Verifications: identity claims associated with the user's on-chain identity.

-* **Information**: KYC profile status, approved name when available, pending-update state, and open action requests.
+* Information: KYC profile status, approved name when available, pending-update state, and open requests.

-available to platform administrators and to roles that can read users in the current organization when the wallet belongs
+available to platform administrators and to roles that can read users in the current organisation when the wallet belongs

-to a user in that organization.
-A wallet outside the active organization remains restricted.
+to a user in that organisation.
+A wallet outside the active organisation remains restricted.

-* **Activity log**: recent blockchain activity for the user's wallet, with a full activity view for deeper review.
+* Activity log: recent blockchain events for the user's wallet, with a full event view for deeper review.

 ## Entities list [#entities-list]